Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Some constants in L are represented by identifiers.
 This is

-done either for mnemonic purposes (e.g. the constant TRUE) or
+done either for mnemonic purposes (e.g. the constant TRUE

 because the value of a constant will vary between different machines